 New

-Smoking is a widespread habit with numerous health risks, impacting several body systems and leading to various diseases.
-While it's widely associated with respiratory and cardiovascular diseases, smoking also triggers inflammatory reactions due to its effect on the immune system.
-The thousands of chemicals in tobacco, like nicotine and polycyclic aromatic hydrocarbons, are harmful and have been classified as antigenic, cytotoxic, mutagenic, and even cancer-causing.
+Smoking is a well-documented health risk, affecting multiple body systems and contributing to numerous diseases.
+While primarily linked to respiratory and cardiovascular conditions, smoking also triggers inflammatory reactions by disrupting the immune system.
+The thousands of chemicals in tobacco—like nicotine and polycyclic aromatic hydrocarbons—are classified as cytotoxic, mutagenic, and carcinogenic, posing significant risks to overall health.

 FAQOther Questions